-The World Health Organisation (WHO) recently announced the release of a new report called “Antimicrobial Resistance Global Report on Surveillance”.
+The World Health Organization (WHO) recently announced the release of a new report called “Antimicrobial Resistance Global Report on Surveillance”.
 The report provides a comprehensive overview of antibiotic resistance to date, with data from 114 countries including Canada.
 According to WHO, antimicrobial resistance is now a major threat to public health in every region of the world.

 The veterinary community recognizes that the continued use of antimicrobials in veterinary medicine is dependent upon the profession's ability to use antimicrobial products judiciously, striking a balance between maximizing animal health and welfare, while preserving antimicrobial efficacy and protecting public health.
 That's why antimicrobial stewardship has been made a priority issue for the Canadian Veterinary Medical Association (CVMA).